-On April 18, 1989, the Board of Consolidated Stores declared a dividend distribution of one right ("a Right") for each outstanding share of Common Stock to stockholders of record at the close of business on April 24, 1989.
+On April 18, 1989, the Board of Consolidated Stores declared a dividend distribution of one right (a "Right") for each outstanding share of Common Stock of the Company, payable to stockholders of record at the close of business on April 24, 1989, and authorized the attachment of Rights to all shares of Common Stock issued thereafter, including Common Stock offered in the Offering.
 Each Right entitles the registered holder to purchase from the Company a unit consisting of one one-hundredth of a share (a "Unit") of Series A Junior Participating Preferred Stock at a purchase price of \$35 per Unit (the "Purchase Price"), subject to adjustment.